Kuntall/affinity-assignment/README.md

  2. The file containing tweets should be a single column file with the Twitter handles of the users (posting the tweets) and the tweet itself
  3. The file containing the abusive/racial slurs should have "bad" word in that line.

+#Task 2
+ interesting data set you discovered recently?
+Why is it your favorite?
+No datasets on Kaggle

+ #Task 3
+ The following questions test your aptitude for interacting with databases.
+The questions are based off the following public SQL DB: https://docs.rfam.org/en/latest/database.html

+a.
+How many types of tigers can be found in the taxonomy table of the dataset?
+What is the "ncbi_id" of the Sumatran Tiger? (hint: use the biological name of the tiger)
+b.
+Find all the columns that can be used to connect the tables in the given database.

+#Task 4
+This question is to test your aptitude for writing small shell scripts on Unix.
+You are given this URL https://www.amfiindia.com/spages/NAVAll.txt.
+Write a shell script that extracts the Scheme
+Name and Asset Value fields only and saves them in a csv file.